 The simplest example of this thing is our household electrical load.
 We will plug our electrical devices to our electrical and it can be a lamp, charger, TV, refrigerator, computer, and many more.
 Our point here is, the load will be a variable component for our household’s electrical circuit.

 It will be a tiresome thing if we want to analyze our electrical system every time we plug in different devices.
 This is where Thevenin’s theorem kicks in!
 We will analyze the fixed component in the electrical circuit into a simplified equivalent circuit and we don’t have to analyze it all over again when the variable component changes.
-This will save a lot of our precious time.

 What is Thevenin’s Theorem

 Observe the illustration below where the linear two terminal circuit is our fixed components while the load may change frequently.
+This is also true for Norton’s theorem.

 We can replace the linear two terminal circuit into its Thevenin equivalent circuit as shown below: